Jon-Becker/research/papers/prediction-market-microstructure/prediction-market-microstructure.md

 ### Sample

 Calculations derive from **resolved markets** only.
 Markets that were voided, delisted, or remain open are excluded.
+Additionally, trades from markets with less than \$100 in notional volume were excluded.
 The dataset remains robust across all price levels; the sparsest bin (81-90¢) contains 5.8 million trades.

 ```chart
 @include fig/sample_size_by_price.json